-If you invest in our units in this offering, your interest will be diluted to the extent of the difference between the initial public offering price per unit and the pro forma as adjusted net tangible book value per share of common stock forming part of the unit immediately after this offering.
+If you invest in our common stock in this offering, your interest will be diluted to the extent of the difference between the initial public offering price per share of common stock and the pro forma as adjusted net tangible book value per share immediately after this offering.

-Our pro forma net tangible book value as of June 30, 2018 was \$1.7 million, or \$0.27 per share.
-Pro forma net tangible book value per share represents the amount of our total tangible assets less our total liabilities, divided by the number of our shares of common stock outstanding as of June 30, 2018, after giving effect to (i) the automatic conversion of all of our outstanding shares of convertible preferred stock into an aggregate of 2,850,280 shares of common stock, and (ii) the conversion of approximately \$14.4 million aggregate principal amount of outstanding convertible promissory notes plus accrued interest thereon into 3,203,107 shares of common stock (based on the initial public offering price of \$6.125 per unit and a conversion date of June 30, 2018).
+Our pro forma net tangible book value as of March 31, 2018 was \$ million, or \$ per share.
+Pro forma net tangible book value per share represents the amount of our total tangible assets less our total liabilities, divided by the number of our shares of common stock outstanding as of March 31, 2018, after giving effect to (i) the automatic conversion of all of our outstanding shares of common stock (based on an assumed initial public offering price of \$ per share (the midpoint of the price range set forth on the cover page of this prospectus)), (iii) the net exercise of common stock (based on an assumed initial public offering price of \$ per share (the midpoint of our standing convertible preferred stock for an aggregate of approximately \$13.4 million aggregate of the price range set forth on the cover page of this prospectus), and (iv) the conversion of approximately \$13.4 million aggregate of the price range set forth on the cover page of this prospectus) and a conversation date of , 2018.

-After giving effect to the sale by us of 3,360,000 units in this offering at the initial public offering price of \$6.125 per unit, and after deducting estimated underwriting discounts, commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of June 30, 2018 would have been \$19.0 million, or \$2.00 per share.
-This amount represents an immediate increase in pro forma as adjusted net tangible book value of \$1.73 per share to our existing stockholders and an immediate dilution in pro forma as adjusted net tangible book value of \$4.13 per unit to investors purchasing units in this offering.
-We determine dilution by subtracting the pro forma as adjusted net tangible book value per share after this offering from the amount of cash paid by an investor for a unit in this offering.
+After giving effect to the sale by us of shares of common stock in this offering at the assumed initial public offering price of \$ per share (the mid-point of the price range set forth on the cover page of this prospectus), and after deducting estimated underwriting discounts, commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of March 31, 2018 would have been \$ million, or \$ per share.
+This amount represents an immediate dilution in pro forma as adjusted net tangible book value of \$ per share to our existing stockholders and an immediate dilution in pro forma as adjusted net tangible book value of \$ per share to stock in this offering.
 The following table illustrates this dilution on a per share basis: